w3c/wcag-act/wcag-ruleset-review-process.md

 This document describes a process for writing, reviewing, approving, and maintaining Accessibility Conformance Testing (ACT) Rules for formal publication by the W3C Accessibility Guidelines Working Group (AGWG).
 Such a commonly agreed upon WCAG Ruleset contributes to more consistent interpretation of how to test conformance to the W3C Web Content Accessibility Guidelines (WCAG), more consistent results from conformance testing, and more transparency and documentation of the testing process.

-Much of the tasks in this process are delegated to ACT Task Force, which is a sub-group of AGWG.
+Much of the tasks in this process are delegated to ACT Task Force (ACT TF), which is a sub-group of AGWG.
 ACT TF carries out initial review and prepares proposals for AGWG, which has the final say as the maintainer of WCAG and the authoritative body for interpretation.

-The ACT TF does this work in close collaboration with the ACT Rules Community Group through regular joint meetings.
-Any other groups interested to contribute rules to the WCAG ruleset should contact the co-facilitator(s) of the ACT Task Force.
+Rule writing, reviewing, approving, and maintaining is a joint work between the ACT TF and the ACT Rules Community Group through regular joint meetings.
+Any other groups interested in contributing rules to the WCAG ruleset should contact the co-facilitator(s) of the ACT Task Force.
 The ACT publication process is designed to publish high-quality ACT rules to the W3C website.

 ## ACT Publication steps

 When creating a new rule, or updating a rule, there are five steps to go through.
-This process involves the combined effort of the ACT Task Force, and the ACT Rules Community Group.
+This process involves the combined effort of the ACT Task Force and the ACT Rules Community Group.

 1. Draft proposal
 2. Call for review
 3. Call for implementation
 4. Validation
-5. Publish approval
+5. Publication approval

 ### 1. Draft proposal

 New rules, and changes to rules are made through GitHub pull requests.
 Any member of either ACT group can author such a pull request.
 A pull request must have approval from three independent reviewers before it can proceed to step 2.
 These reviewers can not work for the same organization, and must not have been involved in writing the pull request.

-The pull request description must include information on the type of change the pull request makes, and what happens in the "call for review" phase.
+The pull request description must include information on the type of change the pull request makes and what happens in the "call for review" phase.
 There are three options:

 1. New rules, and significant changes that impact multiple rules should have a **two week** call for review.
 2. Updates to rules, and changes to definitions used in a small number of rules have a **one week** call for review.